baselrazouk/bottomline/_posts/2016-10-10-dyson-creativity.markdown

 ---
 layout:
-title:  "James Dyson and the Creative Process"
+title:  "Blog Post on Creativity"
 subtitle: "Creativity doesn't come in a flash.
 It's a long an iterative process."
 date:   2016-10-10 08:00:00
 categories: [marketing]